 It is inconsiderate, but unfortunately common, for guests to fail to RSVP.

-Other may help with this unpleasant task.
-Yes, it's an awkward conversation.
+Yes, it’s an awkward conversation.
 Be friendly, not accusatory.
-Say something like, "Hi Janet, It's Marion, I'm calling to make sure you received the invitation to Uncle Jimmy's 80th birthday party, I haven't heard from you.
+Say something like, “Hi Janet, It’s Marion, I’m calling to make sure you received the invitation to Uncle Jimmy’s 80th birthday party, as I haven’t heard from you.
 I hope you and Alex can attend.
-I need to give a final number to the caterer on Tuesday, so please call me back and let me know if you are able to attend.
-Thanks!"
+I need to give a final number to the caterer on Tuesday, so please call me back and let me know if you are able to be there.
+Thanks!”